EarthEdSTEM/earthed-iot-programs-tutorials/T_Fan.md

 })

 ```
-## Step 11 - Test It
+## Step 12 - Test It
 Test It!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro:bit and try it out.
 Observe what happens and adjust the values as needed.<br>
-How could you integrate the other sensors into your code to trigger the servo in a different way?<br><br>
+How could you integrate the other sensors into your code to trigger the fan in a different way?<br><br>

 Congratulations!
 You have finished this tutorial.